 In September 2020, we issued 982,000 equity units at CAD\$0.80 per unit pursuant to a private placement for gross proceeds of \$0.6 million (CAD\$0.8 million).
 Each equity unit consisted of one common share and one-half common share purchase warrant.
 Each warrant is exercisable at a price of CAD\$1.00 per underlying common share for a period of one year from the closing of the private placement.
 We also issued 134,000 shares at CAD\$1.00 per share for settlement of a \$0.1 million debt (CAD\$0.1 million).

+In November 2020, we issued 663,062 equity units at a price of CAD\$1.20 per unit for gross proceeds of \$0.6 million (CAD\$0.8 million).
+Each equity unit consisted of one common share and one-half common share purchase warrant.
+Each warrant is exercisable at a price of CAD\$1.35 per underlying common share for a period of one year from the closing of the private placement.

-On October 6, 2020, we announced that we had entered into a definitive stock purchase agreement for a private placement of 10,560,000 equity units at a price of CAD\$1.25 per unit for gross proceeds of \$10.0 million (CAD\$13.2 million).
+In October 2020, we entered into a definitive stock purchase agreement for a private placement of 10,560,000 equity units at a price of CAD\$1.25 per unit for gross proceeds of \$10.0 million (CAD\$13.2 million).
 Each unit will be comprised of one common share and one common share purchase warrant.
 Each warrant will be exercisable at a price of CAD\$1.50 per share for a period of nine months from the closing of the offering.
 The units will be subject to a four-month hold period from closing.
-The private placement is subject to satisfaction of a foreign government's investment review, due diligence conditions, customary closing conditions for a transaction of this nature and receipt of all necessary regulatory and stock exchange approvals, and is expected to close on or before January 15, 2021.
+The private placement is subject to satisfaction of a foreign government's investment review, customary closing conditions for a transaction of this nature and receipt of all necessary regulatory and stock exchange approvals, and is expected to close in the near future.
+There can be no assurance that the private placement will be completed.

-Subsequent to October 31, 2020, we issued 663,062 equity units at a price of CAD\$1.20 per unit for gross proceeds of \$0.6 million (CAD\$0.8 million).
-Each equity unit consisted of one common share and one-half common share purchase warrant.
-Each warrant is exercisable at a price of CAD\$1.35 per underlying common share for a period of one year from the closing of the private placement.